stackernews/booger/README.md

 ### 🚨 breaking changes incoming

-i'm changing the code a lot in a backwards incompatible way ... this probably isn't ready for prod yet until it has defenses either
+i'm changing the code a lot in a backwards incompatible way ... this probably isn't ready for prod yet (until I run it in prod more myself)

 # what booger does